-3. Icons of the West: Frederic Remington's Sculptures by Michael D. Greenbaum.
+3. Icons of the West 2nd Edition: Frederic Remington's Sculptures by Michael D. Greenbaum.
 Shows pictures of all twenty-two subjects in bronze.
 An appendix lists the known whereabouts of each cast.
 (Cost: $89.95) or Icons of the West by Michael D. Greenbaum, published 1996 by the Frederic Remington Art Museum (Cost: $299.00).

 What does it cost?

 How does the rental process work?

-Print the image use permit linked below, complete and sign it, making a copy for your records.
+Print the image use permit, complete and sign it, making a copy for your records.
 Mail the permit to Laura Desmond at the Frederic Remington Art Museum with full payment.
 We will send you the requested photography once we have received payment and the completed form.
 Once your printing has been done, you need to return the photography to the museum.